TN 6 (02-18)

 2. Dual entitlement benefits

-When a beneficiary requests reinstatement on one record and is currently receiving a title II benefit on another record, the provisional benefit is payable only if the provisional benefit amount is greater than the current benefit payable on the other record.
+When a claimant requests reinstatement on one record and is currently receiving a Title II benefit on another record, the provisional benefit is payable only if the provisional benefit amount is greater than the current benefit payable on the other record.
 If the current benefit amount is higher than the provisional benefit amount, no provisional benefits are payable.
-If a beneficiary requests EXR for more than one benefit, pay provisional benefits on the record that yields the highest benefit payable amount.
-(Compute the provisional benefits on different records independently based upon the prior benefit rate on that record with intervening cost of living adjustments [COLAs] and recomputations.)
+If a claimant requests EXR for more than one benefit, pay provisional benefits on the record that yields the highest benefit payable amount.
+If provisional benefits end for a dually entitled beneficiary, payment will resume on the other record as long as they are still eligible for benefits on that record.

 3. Family maximum involved with DWB or CDB request